tigranmt/online3D/README.md

 - Sectioning of the model

-- Measurement more advanced tools
+- More advanced tools for measurment

 - And much much more....